- By signing the summer camp contract, candidates agree to the terms outlined in the agreement, and here on the Kids 4 Kids Staff Policy page.

 1.30 – ELECTRONICS AT CAMP – Staff is not to be on their cell phones while they are with campers.
 Cell phones detract attention away from campers and could potentially lead to a safety issue.
 Our campers deserve your full attention.

-1.31 – LANGUAGE – Inappropriate language will not be tolerated by any staff member.
+1.31 – LANGUAGE – Inappropriate language will not be tolerated.
 This includes swearing, inappropriate jokes that have sexual references, are racist or sexist.

 1.31 – APPROPRIATE TALK WITH STAFF – Please ensure the conversations you have with other staff are camp appropriate.
 Campers can overhear conversations that can be misinterpreted and brought home to their parents.